evoking empathic or sympathetic feelings

 jeering hatred which made Winston feel uneasy, although he knew that they were safe here if they could be safe anywhere.

-bending the head or body or knee as a sign of reverence or submission or shame or greeting
+bending the head or body in reverence or submission

 It spread out its wings, fitted them carefully into place again, ducked its head for a moment, as though making a sort of